sdc-china/IDA-doc/_posts/2020-04-30-installation-migrate-ida-from-v21.0.0.md

 ---

 # Migrating IDA Application from v21.0.0

-Below are example steps to migrate IDA application from v21.0.0 to v21.3.3.
+Compared to the previous version, the new version of IDA sometimes will have changes in database fields, so IDA updates always require database migration.
+Below are example steps to migrate IDA application from v21.0.0 to v22.1.3.
 For migrating applications from early versions of IDA, see [Migrating and Updating IDA Application v2.x](https://sdc-china.github.io/IDA-doc/references/references-migrating-and-updating-your-application.html) and [Migrating IDA from v2.7.x to v21.0.0](https://sdc-china.github.io/IDA-doc/references/references-migrate-ida-from-v2.7.x-to-v21.0.0.html)

 ***
 ### Preparing your migration

 To prepare your migration, take the following steps:

-1. Download the lastested IDA version.
+1. Download the lastest IDA installation file.
+The migration scripts come from the installation file.
+The file name is ida-web-xxx.zip.(xxx is the IDA version)
 2. Stop the libery server.
-3. Stop the mysql server.
+3. Stop the MySQL server.
-4. Backup the mysql db.
+4. Backup the MySQL database.

 ### Step 1: Update DB

 Below steps are appplicable to MySQL database.
 For other types of database, steps are similar.
 To update DB, take the following steps:
+1. Get the previous version of IDA from the **Database Version** under the **Settings** page.

+   ![][ida_version]{:height="100%" width="100%"}

+2. Determine which migration scripts need to be run.

+   You can find migrate-mysql*.sql in the **sql\migrate\mysql** folder.
+There are two version numbers in the file name of each SQL file.
+The first version represents the previous IDA database version, and the latter one represents the IDA database version will be migrated to after executing this SQL file.

+   For example, if the SQL name is **migrate-mysql-v21.3.2-v21.3.3.sql**, it means that this file will update IDA database version from **v21.3.2** to **v21.3.3**.

+   So if the pervious version is **v21.2.0**, and the new IDA installation file version is **v21.3.3**, then you need to execute these 4 SQL files one by one.

+   ![][mysqlmigration-v21]{:height="100%" width="100%"}

-1. Start the mysql Server.
+3. Start the MySQL Server.
-2. You can find migrate-mysql*.sql in the sql\migrate\mysql folder.
-For example: If your previous version is v21.0.0.You need to pick below sql script to run one by one.Make sure the migrate sql version name is bigger than your previous version.
-* migrate-mysql-v21.0.0-v21.1.0.sql.
-* migrate-mysql-v21.1.1-v21.2.0.sql
-* migrate-mysql-v21.2.0-v21.3.0.sql
-* migrate-mysql-v21.3.0-v21.3.1.sql
-* migrate-mysql-v21.3.1-v21.3.2.sql
-* migrate-mysql-v21.3.2-v21.3.3.sql

-![][mysqlmigration-v21]

-&ensp;&ensp;&ensp;3.Connect to the MySQL server and use IDA database.
-Execute the script for each consecutive version.
+4. Connect to the MySQL server and use IDA database.
+Execute the SQL scripts mentioned in the step 2 in order.
 ```
 mysql> use IDA ;
-mysql> source yoursqlpath\migrate-mysql-v21.0.0-v21.1.0.sql
-mysql> source yoursqlpath\migrate-mysql-v21.1.1-v21.2.0.sql
 mysql> source yoursqlpath\migrate-mysql-v21.2.0-v21.3.0.sql
 mysql> source yoursqlpath\migrate-mysql-v21.3.0-v21.3.1.sql
 mysql> source yoursqlpath\migrate-mysql-v21.3.1-v21.3.2.sql